kafeixiang/Exclave/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+However, this program incorporates optional code (all of the code in the `clash` folder of the submodule `library/core`) that is covered by the GNU General Public License as published by the Free Software Foundation, version 3.
+If this code is used, the GNU General Public License as published by the Free Software Foundation, version 3, applies to the entire program.

+The GNU General Public License as published by the Free Software Foundation, version 3, applies to this program when compiling `library/core` with the `with_clash` tag.

+The GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version, applies to this program when compiling `library/core` without the `with_clash` tag.

 ## Build
 - Install and configure Git, JDK, Android SDK, Android NDK, Go and [this Go Mobile fork](https://github.com/sagernet/gomobile).
 - `git clone` this project and submodule `library/core`.
 Also clone the corresponding plugin submodules if needed.